pH-7/GoodJsCode/readme.md

 Indentation is also very important.
 Having consistent code that follows the same coding conventions across your products will help to ship clean and readable code.

-For doing so, it’s crucial to use ESLint and Prettier on your code editor (e.g., VS Code) as well as set up some git hooks (on pre-commit or pre-push hook) which will run ESLint as a pre-check for when you git commit/push your code.
+For doing so, it’s crucial to use ESLint and Prettier on your code editor (e.g. VS Code) as well as set up some git hooks (on pre-commit or pre-push hook) which will run ESLint as a pre-check for when you git commit/push your code.

 Finally, you can very easily set up a GitHub workflow action for your project.